 In her free time Mary enjoys running, skiing, climbing, reading, volunteering for her favorite nonprofit 'Girls on the Run' and traveling with her husband and son.

-Shannon Earle, MA, PCP
+Shannon Earle, MA, CPC

-Young Adult & Parent Coach
+Young Adult and Parent Coach

 Shannon has been coaching parents for 13 years as a certified parent coach.
 She utilizes the concepts of neural science to help people rewire their cognitive responses to opportunities, expectations, and stressors.
 Coaching young adults over the years, she is skilled at building relationships with them, assisting them in learning how to find their path.
 She has been working in therapeutic boarding schools for 20 years as a mentor, program director, creator and teacher of parent workshops.